unic/estatico-nou/packages/estatico-jest/README.md

         failed = true;
       }

-      // Travis will kill the whole process for whatever reason if (stripAnsi(`${data}`).match(/Killed/m)) {
+      // Don't treat as failure: Travis seems to kill the whole process for whatever reason if (stripAnsi(`${data}`).match(/Killed/m)) {
         killed = true;
       }

-      // Teamcity has other issues
-      if (stripAnsi(`${data}`).match(/No process found on port/m)) {
+      // Don't treat as failure: The web server might have stopped or the process could not be found if (stripAnsi(`${data}`).match(/No process found on port/m)) {
         teardownFailed = true;
       }